AKmgl/AKmgl/README.md

 - 👋 Hi, I’m AK
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in all things IT
-- 🌱 I’m currently learning Front End Development
-- 💞️ I’m looking to collaborate on Landing Pages and HTML Email
 - 📫 Reach me @ AK#2267 on Discord

 <!---